Ravens vs. Bengals prediction, odds, line: 2025 Thanksgiving NFL picks from proven model

-Ravens vs. Bengals prediction, odds: 2025 Thanksgiving NFL picks, best bets from proven model
+Ravens vs. Bengals prediction, odds, time: 2025 Thanksgiving NFL picks, best bets from proven model

 The SportsLine projection model has revealed its Cincinnati vs. Baltimore picks for Thanksgiving as Joe Burrow is set to return

 Kickoff is at 8:20 p.m.
-ET from Baltimore.
-Baltimore is a 7-point favorite in the Bengals vs. Ravens odds, while the over/under is 51.5.
+ET from M&T Bank Stadium in Baltimore.
+Baltimore is a 7.5-point favorite in the Bengals vs. Ravens odds, while the over/under is 52.5.
+Baltimore is at -382 on the money line, while Cincinnati is priced at +299.
 Before making any Ravens vs. Bengals picks, be sure to see what the SportsLine projection model has to say.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets instantly if your bet wins + 3 months of NBA League Pass: